Hackers News Hackers News

 Remote Services Persistence (Source – Splunk)

-This gives it SYSTEM-level privileges every time the service starts, without requiring any action from the user.
+This grants the RAT SYSTEM-level privileges every time the service starts, circumventing the need for user interaction.

-Security teams should monitor for rundll32.exe loading non-standard file extensions from unusual directories.
-Endpoint tools should flag any process execution originating from the %temp% folder.
+• Enhance Endpoint Monitoring: Closely monitor for instances of rundll32.exe loading non-standard file extensions or executing from unusual directories, particularly the %temp% folder.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.